wolf-null/cpp-conway/doc/ideas.md

 ...

 Okay.
-Why did i made TopologyNodeDomain for real?
+Why did i made NodeDomain for real?
 1. For generating unique ID for each Node in the domain (type of node doesn't matter).
 2. Ability to hold and pass the bunch of nodes in a system to some fuction